Student information about education regarding Corona

 Information from Kammarkollegiet regarding insurance.

-I belong to the risk group I am worried about being at VFU
+I belong to a risk group I am worried about being at VFU

 You have to decide for yourself if you can currently practice.
 If you need to carry out the VFU at another time, contact the student counsellor or VFU coordinator.